 To construct your website, you need a foundation and this comes in the form of a theme.
-At WordPress, you can access to thousands of theme designs.
-There are the free ones like these;
+At WordPress, you can access thousands of theme designs.
+There are free ones like these;

-Often times, people build websites, but don’t know what to do with it.
-So, in the next two steps, we are going to dig into some content creation to help make your business come to live.
+Often times, people build websites but don’t know what to do with it.
+So, in the next two steps, we are going to dig into some content creation to help make your business come to life.

 4) Identify Your Income Source